loomio/loomio-docs/user_manual/src/users/deleting_your_account/index.md

----
-title: Deleting your Loomio account
+# Deleting your Loomio account
-description: How to delete your user account.
+_How to delete your user account._
-weight: 100
----

 ## To delete your account entirely:

  1. Login to Loomio, and click on your account avatar or initials, at the top right of your screen.